-5. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies and procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:
+B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (e.g., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:

-Obtained a listing of collections locations for each deposit site and management's representation that the listing is complete.
+Obtained a listing of collection locations for the fiscal period and management's representation that the listing is complete.
 Selected the Commission's one (1) collection location.

-a) Employees that are responsible for cash collections do not share cash drawers/registers.
+i.
+Employees responsible for cash collections do not share cash drawers/registers;